Primus (band): Sailing the Seas of Cheese, Pork Soda, and Tales from the Punchbowl (1991–1996)

-Brown Album, Antipop, and hiatus (1997–2002)
+Tim Alexander's departure, Brown Album, Antipop, and hiatus (1996–2002)

-Alexander left the band and was replaced by Brain of Limbomaniacs and Praxis.
+Alexander left the band and was replaced by Bryan "Brain" Mantia of Limbomaniacs and Praxis.
 Claypool stated "Herb's departure was like a marriage that just slowly decayed to an end."
 With Mantia aboard, Primus were asked in 1996 to compose the theme song to South Park.
 Primus also later contributed to the Chef Aid album with the song "Mephisto and Kevin".

 Brown Album was released in 1997 and supported by the singles "Shake Hands with Beef" and "Over the Falls".
 In 1998, the band headlined the inaugural Sno-Core tour with the Aquabats, Long Beach Dub Allstars and Blink-182.

 In late 1998, Primus released the Rhinoplasty EP, which has covers of acts like XTC, the Police and Peter Gabriel.
 The EP also includes two live recordings of Primus, as well as bonus content accessed through a CD-ROM portion of the CD.
 It was shortly followed by the video release Videoplasty.

 Antipop was released in 1999, and featured production and guest appearances from James Hetfield of Metallica, Tom Morello of Rage Against the Machine, Matt Stone, one of the creators of South Park, Stewart Copeland of The Police, Jim Martin of Faith No More, and Fred Durst of Limp Bizkit.
 While producing the song "Lacquer Head", Durst encouraged Primus to return to the more aggressive sound of their earlier albums for Antipop.
 Some critics compared the album's murky downtuned guitars to nu metal, which was popular during the time.
 The band toured in support of Antipop at Ozzfest and on the Family Values Tour.
 The band released a music video for the album's only single, "Lacquer Head", which was banned from MTV because of references to and depictions of drug use, despite the song's anti-drug message.
 Tensions among the band rose considerably during this period, Claypool stated "there was some doubt at the label as to whether we knew what the hell we were doing anymore."

 In 2000, Primus performed a cover of Black Sabbath's song "N.I.B." featuring vocals by Ozzy Osbourne.
 The track originally appeared on the album Nativity in Black II: A Tribute to Black Sabbath.
 The track was also released as part of Osbourne's 2005 Prince of Darkness box set.

-The band went on hiatus from 2000 to 2003, with Claypool later stating: "The end of the Nineties was an unhappy Primus camp.
-I hit a creative stagnation that wasn't helping us forward, and the personal elements, it just was time to stop.
-And I had been asked for many years, "How long can Primus go on?"
-And I always said, "I'll do it until it's not fun anymore."
-And it just wasn't fun anymore on many different levels."